M4NIK0/Nyapix-API/README.md

 ```

 3. Access the application at `http://<ip>:<port>/docs` via your browser or [API client](https://github.com/M4NIK0/Nyapix-client).
+4. Call the `/admin/setup` endpoint with the `MASTER_KEY` to set up the database structure.
-4. To stop the application, run the following command:
+5. To stop the application, run the following command:

 ```bash
 docker-compose down